 See Section 1.9 for instructions on submitting applications with bundled rents.

 Future Replacement Housing Factor (RHF) or Demolition Disposition Transition Funding (DDTF).
-PHAs that are scheduled to receive ongoing RHF or DDTF funding in future years may choose to forgo any ongoing RHF or DDTF grants and repurpose the subsidy to augment the RAD rent.
-See Attachment 1C for the calculation of how RHF or DDTF funding may augment the RAD rent.
+PHAs that are scheduled to receive ongoing RHF or DDTF funding (funds that have not been awarded and, with HUD permission, funds that have been awarded but not yet disbursed) may choose to forgo any ongoing RHF or DDTF grants for the purpose of offsetting an increase to the RAD rent.
+See Attachment 1C for the calculation of how RHF or DDTF funding may offset increased RAD rent.

 Notwithstanding HUD’s calculation or the above-mentioned flexibilities, initial PBV contract rents are subject to the statutory and regulatory PBV requirements governing contract rents (see 24 CFR § 983.301), (except where alternative rent caps have been approved in a MTW Plan).
-To this effect, initial contract rents cannot exceed the lower of: (a) the reasonable rent (as defined under 24 CFR § 983.303); (b) an amount determined by the PHA, not to exceed 110 percent of the applicable FMR (or applicable exception payment standard or rent cap approved in an MTW Plan), minus any utility allowance; or (c) the rent requested by the owner.
+To this effect, initial contract rents cannot exceed the lower of: (a) the reasonable rent (as defined under 24 CFR § 983.303); (b) an amount determined by the PHA, not to exceed 110 percent of the applicable FMR (or applicable exception payment standard, or rent cap approved in an MTW Plan), minus any utility allowance; or (c) the rent requested by the owner.

 Method of Adjusting Contract Rents.
-Contract rents will be adjusted only by HUD’s OCAF at each anniversary of the HAP contract, subject to the availability of appropriations for each year of the contract term.
+Contract rents will be adjusted only by HUD’s OCAF at each anniversary of the HAP Contract, subject to the availability of appropriations for each year of the contract term.
 As such, section 8(o)(13)(I) of the Act and 24 CFR §§ 983.301 and 983.302, concerning rent determinations, shall not apply when adjusting rents.
-The rent to owner may at no time exceed the reasonable rent charged for comparable unassisted units in private market, as determined by the Contract Administrator in accordance with 24 CFR § 983.303.
-However, the rent to owner shall not be reduced below the initial rent to owner for dwelling units under the initial HAP contract.
+The rent to owner may at no time exceed the reasonable rent charged for comparable unassisted units in the private market, as determined by the Contract Administrator in accordance with 24 CFR § 983.303.
+However, the rent to owner shall not be reduced below the initial rent to owner for dwelling units under the initial HAP Contract.
 MTW agencies may not alter this requirement.

 Transfer of Assistance.
-This section has been moved to Section 1.4.H.
+This section has been moved to Section 1.4.A.12.

 Agreement Waiver and RAD Rehab Assistance Payments.
 For public housing conversions to PBV there will be no Agreement to Enter into a Housing Assistance Payments (AHAP) contract.
-Therefore, all regulatory references to the AHAP, including regulations under 24 CFR § 983 subpart D are waived.
-Instead, the PHA and Project Owner will enter into a HAP contract before construction begins.

-Funding during construction will be provided on the following terms: that are not occupied at any point during the initial repairs as a result of rehabilitation or construction as identified in the approved Financing Plan and RAD Conversion Commitment may be eligible, subject to the conditions below, for Rehab Assistance Payments equal to the Public Housing Operating Fund and the Capital Fund amounts that formed the basis for the calculation of initial contract rents (see Attachment 1C).
-During the period of rehabilitation or construction as identified in the HAP Contract, the maximum number of units for which a Project Owner can receive RAD Rehab Assistance Payments is limited to the number of units eligible for Operating Fund subsidy prior to conversion (which is typically associated with the occupied units).[1]
-As a result, some units in the Converted Property may not be eligible for Rehab Assistance Payments.
+Therefore, all regulatory references to the AHAP, including regulations under 24 CFR part 983 subpart D are waived.
+Instead, the PHA and Project Owner typically will enter into a HAP Contract before construction begins.
+Until the work is complete, standard HAP Contract funding procedures will be used for occupied units.
+Units that are not occupied at any point during the period of work identified in the approved Financing Plan and RAD Conversion Commitment may be eligible, subject to the conditions below, for Rehab Assistance Payments equal to the Public Housing Operating Fund and the Capital Fund amounts that formed the basis for the calculation of initial contract rents (see Attachment 1C).
+During the period of rehabilitation or construction as identified in the RCC and the HAP Contract, the maximum number of units for which a Project Owner can receive RAD Rehab Assistance Payments is limited to the number of units eligible for Operating Fund or Capital Fund subsidy prior to conversion.
+As a result, some units in the Covered Project may not be eligible for Rehab Assistance Payments.